 Set a Timescale for Review

-Set a time frame to review progress so that everyone knows what they are working towards.
+Set a time frame to review progress so that everyone knows what they are working towards, a tool such a performance management software would help with this process.
 Depending on the circumstances, you might want to schedule a few informal check-ins, leading up to a more formal review.